zelisinho/anypoint-examples/get-customer-list-from-netsuite/README.md

 Complete the following procedure to create, then run this example in your own instance of Anypoint Studio.

-1. Create the example application in Anypoint Studio. *Do not run the application*.
+1. Open the Example project in Anypoint Studio from [Anypoint Exchange](http://www.mulesoft.org/documentation/display/current/The+Library). *Do not run the application*.
 2. Replace *http.port* parameter in *http:listener-config* element with the valid value.
 1. Log in to your NetSuite account.
 You will need the login email (*netsuite.email*) and the password (*netsuite.password*) to connect to NetSuite using the connector later on.
 2. Choose **Setup > Integration > Web Services Preferences** from the main menu.
 Store the value *ACCOUNT ID* that will be used as a *netsuite.account* parameter.